Why Public Transit?

 - Communities that invest in public transit reduce the nation’s carbon emissions by 37 million metric tons annually.
 The equivalent to if New York City; Washington, DC; Atlanta; Denver; and Los Angeles combined stopping using electricity.

-- One person switching to public transit can reduce daily carbon emissions by 20 pounds, or more than 4,800 pounds in a year.
+- One person switching to public transit can reduce daily carbon emissions by 20 pounds, or more than 4,800 pounds in a year, which is more than if you weatherized your home, converted to fluorescent bulbs and replaced an old refrigerator, combined.

 - A single commuter switching his or her commute to public transportation can reduce a household’s carbon emissions by 10% and up to 30% if he or she eliminates a second car.
 When compared to other household actions that limit CO2, taking public transportation can be 10 times greater in reducing this harmful greenhouse gas.